-The Audit Committee comprises now of Catherine Coste, who acts as chair, Daniel Levangie and Erik Lium.
+The Audit Committee during the year comprised of Catherine Coste, who acts as chair, Dan Levangie and Erik Lium.
+Dan Levangie has resigned from the Board.
 The Audit Committee, among other things, determines and examines matters relating to the financial affairs of the Company including the terms of the engagement of the Company's auditors and, in consultation with the auditors, the scope of the audit.
 It receives and reviews the reports from management and the Company's auditors relating to the half yearly and annual forward statements and the accounting and the internal control systems in use throughout the Company.

-The committee has met formally three times during the year ended 30 June 2023.
+The committee has met formally three times during the year ended 30 June 2024.
 There have been no significant matters communicated to the Committee by the auditors and no interaction with the Financial Reporting Council.